la-nacion-del-fuego/Radiacion-en-la-Piel/README.md

 # Radiative transfer

 ## How to run the program
-- Before running the program make sure you have the necessary requirements.
+- Before running the program make sure you have the necessary requirements, clone the repository and run the program in your terminal.

    > git clone https://github.com/la-nacion-del-fuego/Radiacion-en-la-Piel.git